-Digital Projection, a specialist in LED laser projectors, has seen its products installed at a high-tech installation in Tokorozawa, Japan.
+Digital Projection, a specialist in laser projectors, has seen its products installed at a high-tech installation in Tokorozawa, Japan.

 Danny Rose, an award-winning multidisciplinary art collective, has used over thirty Digital Projection E-Vision Laser 10K projectors to illuminate the interior of the Kadokawa Culture Museum, as part of the “Spirit of Japan” art exhibition.